willycamargo/gsheet-to-json/README.md

 | columns  | boolean - optional | true    | Setting 'columns' to false will return only row data

 # Credits
-This project was completely inspired and based on [gsx2json](https://github.com/55sketch/gsx2json) by [Nick Moreton](https://github.com/55sketch)
+This project was thoroughly encouraged and based on [gsx2json](https://github.com/55sketch/gsx2json) by [Nick Moreton](https://github.com/55sketch)